The Thai property market from above. Where the seven foreign-buyer mistakes repeat

 Mistake one: trusting the listing price as a starting point

 The number on the listing portal is not the price.
 It is the opening move in a negotiation that most foreign buyers never realize is happening.
-I have watched the same Chiang Mai unit appear on three portals at three different prices in the same week, with the highest version targeted at search traffic from foreign IP addresses.
+I have watched the same Chiang Mai unit appear on three portals at three different prices in the same week.
+Which version you anchor to is determined by which one you happen to open first.
+Unless you rebuild the price yourself.
 This is the single most expensive of the Thailand property investment mistakes because it sets the anchor for every subsequent calculation.
-If your underwriting starts at the inflated listing number, your "good deal" is still a bad deal — just slightly less bad.
+If your underwriting starts at the inflated listing number, your "good deal" is still a bad deal.
+Just slightly less bad.
+The 49% quota math, explained.

 The fix is comparable-transaction triangulation.
 Pull the actual transfer prices on similar units in the same building or comparable buildings, weight by floor, view, age, and renovation state, and rebuild the price from the ground up.
 The listing number becomes one data point of twenty, not the starting assumption.
-When I ran this on the 3.4M THB unit, the reconstructed value came in around 2.6–2.7M before the 340,000 baht agency fee was even disclosed.
-The unit was overpriced before the hidden fee.
-That's how layered the markup is.
+When I ran this on the 3.4M THB unit, the reconstructed value came in around 2.6–2.7M.
+Before the 340,000 baht agency fee even entered the math.
+The unit failed my checklist on price alone.
+The fee just made the walkout faster.
+The FET certificate guide most mistakes skip.

 Foreign buyers skip this step because it is invisible work.
 There is no glossy floorplan, no champagne walkthrough, no salesperson telling you it's a great deal.
-There is just a spreadsheet, a list of recent transfers, and a number that contradicts everything the broker said.
+There is just a spreadsheet, a list of recent transfers, and a number that contradicts the listing headline.
 Doing the spreadsheet is the entire job.
 Skipping it is mistake number one.
+Which is why the protocol that automates this exists as a $20 PDF.
+The Thailand condo due-diligence checklist that prevents these.

 Mistake two: signing before reading the foreign quota in writing

 Thai condominium law caps foreign freehold ownership in any single building at 49% of total floor area.
 This is not a guideline.
 It is the legal architecture every foreign buyer operates inside.
 When that 49% quota is full in a specific building, no further foreign-freehold transfers can happen until an existing foreign owner sells.
-You then get pushed into a leasehold structure, a company structure, or a "we'll figure it out at transfer" verbal — all of which are downgrades dressed as flexibility.
+You then end up choosing between a leasehold structure or walking away from your deposit.
+A downgrade you accepted the moment you signed without the quota letter.

 The mistake foreign buyers make is taking the developer's or agent's word that "quota is available."
 Verbal quota assurances are worthless.
 The juristic person of the building publishes the actual quota math, and a competent property lawyer can request it in writing before any deposit is paid.
 If the answer is "we'll check after you sign the reservation," walk out.
 The reservation deposit is non-refundable in most contracts.
 You will be financially captured before you have the data you need to decide.

-I have seen foreigners deposit 100,000–500,000 baht on units that turned out to have zero remaining foreign-freehold quota, then spend six months negotiating either a refund (rare) or a downgraded leasehold (common).
+I have seen foreigners deposit 100,000–500,000 baht on units that turned out to have zero remaining foreign-freehold quota.
+A fact a five-day written quota check would have surfaced before any money moved.
 The 49% quota verification is a five-step item on a checklist.
 Skipping it because the developer seemed nice is one of the most consistent Thailand property investment mistakes I have catalogued.

 Mistake three: ignoring carrying costs in the underwrite

 The 3.4M THB unit had carrying costs that, when properly reconstructed, eliminated almost every economic argument for the purchase.
-Common-area fees were quoted optimistically.
-The sinking-fund line item was missing entirely from the presentation.
-The realistic vacancy assumption for short-term rentals had been replaced with a marketing-brochure "100% occupancy" projection that nobody in the building was actually achieving.
+The common-area fees I later reconstructed came in above the figure in the presentation.
+The sinking-fund line item wasn't in my model because I hadn't asked for it.
+And I had accepted a marketing-brochure occupancy projection that nobody in the building was actually achieving.
 Adding the real numbers back in took the unit from "good deal" to "obvious walk."

 This is the mistake that hides longest.
 You can own the unit for two years before the carrying-cost reality catches up to the underwriting fantasy.
 By that point, the agent has been paid, the developer has moved on, and the foreign buyer is googling "how to sell Chiang Mai condo foreigner" with no exit liquidity.
 Carrying-cost reconstruction is the least glamorous step in the framework and the one that prevents the largest dollar losses.